lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## Kanjinetworks - (Japanese) Etymological Dictionary of Han Chinese Characters

 ### About 說明 / 说明
-A dictionary of etymology of Chinese characters, with their meanings related to Japanese, but still useful for Chinese language study.
+A dictionary of etymology of Chinese characters, with their Japanese meanings, but still useful for Chinese language study.

 ### Example 事例
 <table><tr><td><font size="+3">手　</font><br>(4 strokes) >シュ；て<br>A depiction of a <i>hand</i> showing the five fingers in a curved, gripping position.
 Extended meanings include <i>arm</i>; <i>paw</i>; <i>foreleg</i>; <i>a handle</i>; <i>helper</i>; <i>a means</i>; <i>technique</i>; (in board games) <i>a move</i>; <i>a type</i>; <i>a direction</i>; and <i>handwriting</i>.</td></tr></table>